gammasoft71/Examples_wxWidgets/wxCore/README.md

 * [RearrangeDialog](Dialogs/RearrangeDialog/README.md) shows how to create a RearrangeDialog with wxRearrangeDialog.
 * [SaveFileDialog](Dialogs/SaveFileDialog/README.md) shows how to create a SaveFileDialog with wxSaveFileDialog.
 * [SingleChoiceDialog](Dialogs/SingleChoiceDialog/README.md) shows how to create a DirDialog with wxSingleChoiceDialog.
-* [SymbolPickerDialog](Dialogs/SymbolPickerDialog/README.md) shows how to create a SymbolPickerDialog with wxSymbolPickerDialog.
 * [TextEntryDialog](Dialogs/TextEntryDialog/README.md) shows how to create a TextEntryDialog with wxTextEntryDialog.
 * [Wizard](Dialogs/Wizard/README.md) shows how to create a Wizard with wxWizard.